andremsouza/docx2json/README.md

 # docx-to-json
-Python algorithm that converts raw text from a .docx file into .json format.
+Python algorithm that converts text from a .docx file into .json format.

 TODO: Better documentation.